mikota/q2pro/doc/action.md

 - `bot_randname [0/1]` - Server cvar, allow bots to pick a random name.
 Suggest keeping enabled
 - `bot_chat [0/1]` - Server cvar, enables bot chat.
 - `bot_countashuman [0/1]` - Server cvar, enabling this will allow teamplay-based games to progress without humans being in the server.
 Set to 0 to force games to not count bots as clients in terms of teamplay
 - `bot_navautogen [0/1]` - Server cvar, enabling this will auto generate a navmesh for any maps that do not already have one, on map load time.
 This automatic navmesh is far from perfect, but it does allow bots to traverse maps rather than stand still.
-A far superior option is to have a handcrafted navmesh for the map.
+A far superior option is to have a handcrafted navmesh for the map, as described below in Client Commands.
 - `bot_debug [0/1]` - Server cvar, will enable debug messaging for BOTLIB functionality where enabled
 - `bot_reportasclient [0/1]` - Server cvar, if enabled, will report bots as real clients to server masters.
 Default is disabled [0]

 **Client Commands:**
 These commands only work on local map loads, not connections to dedicated servers.
 They are meant to be used to create navmeshes.
+You need to have `gl_shaders 0` (GLSL disabled) for this to work, newer shader renderers are incompatible with navmesh generation at this time.
 - `nav_edit` - Enters nav edit mode.
 Enter again to toggle out of nav edit mode.
 - `nav_toggle` - Toggles nav visibility: None, nodes, and bot paths
 - `nav_autogen` - If in nav_edit mode, will automatically generate a navmesh that will interconnect nodes that are reachable via info_player_deathmatch entities.
 This performs 90% of the work for you, so that most flat surfaces will have a full mesh ready to use.
 - `nav_save` - This saves the current navmesh to `bots/nav/mapname.nav`
 - `nav_load` - This will load a navmesh from `bots/nav/mapname.nav`.
 Loading a map that already has a navmesh will perform this automatically, there is no need to run this command except to possibly revert to an earlier navmesh if you make a mistake and want to undo

 **Nav Interface**

 When generating a navmesh, you will use the `reload` key to cycle through different options (add node, remove node, link node, etc.).
-Use the `+attack` key to interact with the navmesh.
+Use the `+attack` key (normally MOUSE1 / left click) to interact with the navmesh.
 More documentation around performing this is coming soon.
+For a video demonstration, watch https://youtu.be/vva19y8EByE

 ### Slap
 Server admins can slap players into the air, and optionally deal damage.